softwarable/es-server/README.md

-# ES-Compose Web Framework
+# ES-Framework
-A simple, modern and flexible Web framework for Node + Express
+A simple  JavaScript (EcmaScript 6+) framework for backend and front-end web development.
+Built on top of NodeJS + ExpressJS + VueJS.